collegiateacademies/cadata/docs/attendance_checker.md

 **Note:** The attendance checker only runs on school days.
 If the scheduled cron job falls on a non-school day, the checker will not perform any checks or send any emails.

+### How Does the Checker Know If Today Is a School Day?

+- The checker uses the Schoolrunner API to determine if today is a school day for the specific school.
+- It does **not** use hard-coded dates, semester start/end dates, or static calendars.
+- The process queries the Schoolrunner calendar for the current date and school, checking the `in_session` flag for that day.
+- If today is not a school day (e.g., holiday, weekend, or other non-instructional day), the checker exits without running or sending emails.

 ### Schedule by School

 | School | Script | Cron Schedule (Central Time) | Data Manager Recipient |